near/near-lake-indexer/README.md

 - `<block_height>` is a 12-character-long `u64` string with leading zeros (e.g `000042839521`).
 [See this issue for a reasoning](https://github.com/near/near-lake/issues/23)
 - `block_json` contains JSON-serialized [`BlockView`](https://github.com/near/nearcore/blob/e9a28c46c2bea505b817abf484e6015a61ea7d01/core/primitives/src/views.rs#L711-L716) struct. **NB!** this struct might change in the future, we will announce it
 - `shard_N.json` where `N` is `u64` starting from `0`.
 Represents the index number of the shard.
 In order to find out the expected number of shards in the block you can look in `block.json` at `.header.chunks_included`

+### Access the data

+All NEAR Lake AWS S3 buckets have [Request Payer](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html) enabled.
+It means that anyone with their own AWS credentials can List and Read the bucket's content and **be charged for it by AWS**.
+Connections to the bucket have to be done with AWS credentials provided.
+See [NEAR Lake Framework](https://github.com/near/near-lake-framework) for a reference.

 ### NEAR Lake Framework